-min.jpeg)

 - Trembling

-Form: Comes as tablets for or as a liquid
+Form: Comes as tablets or as a liquid

 What if seizure medications don’t work?

-Over the past hundred years, scientists have discovered many powerful and effective AEDs which help many people lead seizure-free lives.
+Over the past century, scientists have discovered many powerful and effective ASMs which help many people lead seizure-free lives.
 These advances are great news for the epilepsy community as a whole.
-But many people who take AEDs find that they just don’t work for them - about one third of people have ‘refractory epilepsy’, which means they’ve tried two or more AEDs without being able to control their seizures.
+But many people who take ASMs find that they just don’t work for them - about one third of people have ‘refractory epilepsy’, which means they’ve tried two or more ASMs without being able to control their seizures.

-The good news is that there are several alternative ways of treating epilepsy if AEDs don’t seem to work.
+However, there are several alternative ways of treating epilepsy if ASMs don’t seem to work.
 These include special diets and medical devices.
 Learn more about alternative epilepsy treatment pathways in our blog.